-Remember that the female anatomy consists of the vaginal opening and the urethra, which is positioned a few centimeters above.
-This area can be irritated by the rubbing of a condom, the penis itself or even personal lubricants.
+The female anatomy consists of the vaginal opening and positioned a few centimeters above is the exit of the urethra.
+This area can be irritated by the rubbing of a condom, the penis, or by the use of artificial lubricants.

 Need to go to the bathroom